Inside Istanbul’s thriving contemporary art scene

 Among Raza’s favorite arts spaces are Istanbul Modern and the Pera Museum “both of which mount interesting exhibitions, as well as showcasing their own collections.
 Istanbul Modern has a collection of international modern and contemporary repute and was modelled on Tate Modern, whereas Pera has a historical collection of Anatolian weights, measures and Orientalist paintings.”
 Other must-see spaces in the city include Salt – “an arts institution driven by research, which mounts stellar exhibitions and programs.”

-Opening on 3 September, Artweeks@Akaretler will, Raza anticipates, “augment the existing arts infrastructure in Istanbul, creating opportunities for artists and independents to engage with innovative projects and network with collectors and art lovers, both at a local and global level.”
-Conceived by gallerist Sabiha Kurtulmuş and collector Serdar Bilgili, the three week event takes place in Akaretler Row Houses, a central landmark built in 1875 on the order of the Ottoman Sultan Abdülaziz to house employees of Dolmabache Palace and later the recipient of an Urban Land Institute Award for Excellence in 2009 following a major renovation project.
-Now in its third edition, Artweeks@Akaretler showcases work by Turkish and international artists alike, bringing together galleries, collectors and curators for a program of exhibitions and workshops.
-The event will also play host to a series of talks, featuring speakers including UBS Art Collection artist Haluk Akakce.
+Open from September 8 to 19 2021, Artweeks@Akaretler will, Raza anticipates, “augment the existing arts infrastructure in Istanbul, creating opportunities for artists and independents to engage with innovative projects and network with collectors and art lovers, both at a local and global level.”
+Conceived by gallerist Sabiha Kurtulmuş and collector Serdar Bilgili, the event takes place in Akaretler Row Houses, a central landmark built in 1875 on the order of the Ottoman Sultan Abdülaziz to house employees of Dolmabache Palace and later the recipient of an Urban Land Institute Award for Excellence in 2009 following a major renovation project.
+Now in its fifth edition, Artweeks@Akaretler showcases work by Turkish and international artists alike, bringing together galleries, collectors and curators for a program of exhibitions and talks.

 Like what you just read?